-17. FACILITIES PROVIDED BY THE CONTRACTOR
+17 FACILITIES PROVIDED BY THE CONTRACTOR

-- 17.1 The Contractor will provide the following facilities within the Premises for the usage of the Client. - Shared areas and areas designated as Traffic Officers Outstations for sole use of the Traffic Officers as detailed in Network Information. - Access to welfare facilities at all Client depots at all times for Highways England traffic officers and inspectors. - Access to any incident screen stored at Client depots at all times. - Access to vehicle washing facilities provided and maintained by the Contractor at all times at all depots where Client staff are present
+- 17.1 The Contractor will provide the following facilities within the Premises for the usage of the Client. - Access to welfare facilities at all Client depots at all times - Access to vehicle washing facilities provided and maintained by the Contractor at all times at all depots where Client staff are present - The Client requires access and use of systems within the Tunnel service buildings in emergency situations as detailed in the tunnel Minimum Operation Requirements.

-18. ROADSIDE TECHNOLOGY STORAGE
+18 ROADSIDE TECHNOLOGY TEMPORARY STORAGE

-18.1 The Contractor may use areas within the Premises (Depots) as defined in the Network Information for the storage of Roadside Technology Client Stocks, in accordance with the requirements of MCH 2538 - Stock Management Operating Procedures, subject to the acceptance by the Service Manager.
+18.1 The Contractor may use areas within the Premises (Depots) as defined in the Network Information for the temporary storage of Roadside Technology Client Stocks, in accordance with the requirements of MCH 2538 - Stock Management Operating Procedures, subject to the acceptance by the Service Manager.
+Technology stocks are currently stored at Dummer Depot.
+Additional technology storage will be available at the new depot in Guildford.